cligs/textbox/french/roman19/readme.md

 All texts are in the public domain.
 The markup we have added is provided with a CC-BY license (Creative Commons Attribution, see http://creativecommons.org/licenses/by/4.0/), the metadata are provided with a CC-0 license (Creative Commons Zero, see https://creativecommons.org/publicdomain/zero/1.0/).

 Please provide a reference if you use this research data in your teaching or research.
-The following is a citation suggestion: _Collection de romans français du dix-neuvième siècle_, release 1.0.0, edited by Christof Schöch and Stefanie Popp.
-Würzburg: CLiGS, 2015. https://github.com/cligs/textbox/tree/master/french/roman19.
+The following is a citation suggestion: _Collection de romans français du dix-neuvième siècle_, edited by Christof Schöch and Stefanie Popp.
+In: _textbox_, release 2.0.0.
+Würzburg: CLiGS, 2017. https://github.com/cligs/textbox/tree/master/french/roman19.
+DOI: 10.5281/zenodo.376666.

 ### Principles of Data Curation